cachance7/dogsarepeopletoo/site/content/post/teach-your-dog-how-to-recreate-a-crime-scene.md

   - "Finally, take pictures of the scene from many different angles.
 Your dog can appear in some of them with a magnifying glass if they'd like, but it isn't necessary. "
   - And there you have it – crime scene recreated.
+Feel free to smoke a pipe or play a violin.
 At last, case closed!
 ---
 *(Sherlock Bones)*